Domoconnor/orange-corpus/06_Hub.md

 ![](Images/Hub/IMAGE7v2.png)

-The final step is to make sure we have the libraries we need for python, using pip a tool that installs these libraries we can run a command to install them.
-Pip had to be installed however, which could be done using.
+The final step is to make sure we have the libraries we need for python, using a program called pip we can install these libraries.
+First of all pip had to be installed, which could be done using.

 ~~~
 python -m pip install -U pip